johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   Practically means that anger, action without plan (aka reaction) doesnt help, it hurts.
   Remove emotion and make a plan (aka respond)

+### Stoic Test Challenge
+   > Set backs can be reframed as challenges to test our strength of character.
+   > Reframing turns negative situation into positive oppurtunity to prove yourself worthy.
+   > We control how we frame situation we experience"
+   > Reframing helps us control our Response, allows up to be nice/decent to one another.
+   > "We are bad men living among bad men, one thing that can calm us down is to be easy on each other"
+   > Worth spending time and energy developing a plan to minimize emotional harm from unexpected (and inevitable) setbacks.

 # Systems Not Goals

 - Habits compound interest of self improvement